-This document describes the various electrical circuits used in the 5 Series and shows the wiring connections.
-Rather than start with a completed wiring diagram showing all circuits and wires, I construct the wiring for each circuit independently.
-I think this makes it easier to understand a circuit and the entire wiring system.
+This document describes the various electrical circuits used in the BMW /6 Series motorcycles and shows the wiring connections.
+Rather than start with a completed wiring diagram showing all circuits and wires, I construct the wiring for each circuit one at a time.
+I think this makes it easier to understand a circuit and how it fits within the entire wiring system.

-I include a number of references in the Resources section containing much more detail about how the 5 Series components work and the differences compared to later airhead series.
+I include a number of references in the Resources section containing much more detail about how the /5 & /6 Series components work and the differences.

 Here is a list of resources I used to help me prepare this material.

 - Chicago Regional BMW Owners Association (CHITECH): Electric Manual: R-Models, 1955 — 1990

 [A well respected guide to airhead electrical systems]